djeada/Frontend-Notes/notes/02_css.md

 * <code>vh</code>: the viewport's height
 * <code>vw</code>: the viewport's width

-## Best practices
+## Best Practices

+### General

-* Place external CSS files within the `head` tag.
+* Use external CSS files and place them within the `<head>` tag.
+* Organize your CSS into logical sections and use comments to explain complex or important parts.
+* Follow a consistent naming convention for class and ID names.
+* Use shorthand properties when possible to reduce code length.

+### Formatting

-* Don't leave out the last semicolon of a CSS block.
+* Don't leave out the last semicolon in a CSS block.
+* Maintain consistent casing, preferably lowercase, for selector names.
+* Use a single space after the colon in property-value pairs.
+* Use a new line for each declaration in a rule set.
+* Remove trailing white spaces and keep indentation consistent.

+### Layout and Positioning

-* The box model should ideally be consistent throughout the document.
+* Use the box model consistently throughout the document.
-* Don't break from the flow by using absolute positioning.
+* Avoid breaking the flow by using absolute positioning sparingly.
-* Only layouts you need are Flexbox and Grid.
+* Utilize Flexbox and Grid for modern, responsive layouts.
+* Avoid using fixed pixel values for layout and spacing; use relative units like `rem`, `em`, and percentages.

+### Selectors and Specificity

-* Prefer classes to selectors that are tightly coupled to the DOM.
+* Prefer classes over selectors that are tightly coupled to the DOM.
-* Reduce the usage of IDs.
+* Reduce the usage of IDs to avoid high specificity conflicts.
+* Minimize the use of overly complex or deeply nested selectors.
+* Keep selector specificity low to make styles easier to override and maintain.

+### Inheritance and Efficiency

-* Style declarations that can be inherited should not be duplicated.
+* Don't duplicate style declarations that can be inherited from parent elements.
+* Use unitless values when possible, or `rem` for relative units.
+* Use the hexadecimal format for colors, or use CSS variables for consistent theming.
-* Minimize the use of vendor prefixes (like `-moz-transition` and so on).
+* Minimize the use of vendor prefixes by leveraging tools like Autoprefixer.

-* When possible, use unitless values.
-If you're working with relative units, go with `rem`.
+### Responsiveness and Accessibility

+* Design your CSS with responsiveness in mind, using media queries to adapt to various screen sizes and devices.
+* Prioritize readability and usability in your designs.
-* Use the hexadecimal format for colors.
+* Use appropriate color contrasts to ensure legibility for all users.
+* Include alternative text and labels for interactive elements to improve accessibility.

+### Performance and Optimization

+* Minify your CSS files to reduce file size and improve load times.
+* Use CSS properties like `transform` and `opacity` for animations and transitions that leverage hardware acceleration.
+* Optimize images and other assets used as background images or within your styles.
+* Utilize browser caching to improve page load times for returning visitors.

 ## Links